webhdx/support/docs/gc/eth2gc/index.md

 # 🛍️ Where to buy?
 Original ETH2GC designs can be purchased directly from [my online store](https://store.webhdx.dev).
-By purchasing my products you help funding all my future projects.
+By purchasing from my store you help funding all my future projects.

 # Homebrew support